Anshika31sharma/User-Management-App/README.md

 # Clone the repository to your local machine using the following command:

-1.bash
+1. bash
-2.Copy code
+2. Copy code
-3.(git clone git@github.com:Anshika31sharma/User-Management-App.git)
+3. (git clone git@github.com:Anshika31sharma/User-Management-App.git)

 # Navigate to the project directory:

-1.bash
+1. bash
-2.Copy code
+2. Copy code
-3.cd User-Management-App
+3. cd User-Management-App

 # Install the required dependencies:

-1.bash
+1. bash
-2.Copy code
+2. Copy code
-3.npm install
+3. npm install
-4.Usage
+4. Usage

 # Start the development server:

-1.bash
+1. bash
-2.Copy code
+2. Copy code
-3.yarn start
+3. yarn start

 # Open your browser and visit  (http://localhost:3000 )to use the application.